payara/Payara/.github/CONTRIBUTING.md

 ```
 Portions Copyright [2019] Payara Foundation and/or its affiliates
 ```
+You can also follow along with the steps in this video: [https://youtu.be/gkH-wu-bWkE](https://youtu.be/gkH-wu-bWkE)

 ## Getting Payara
 You will need to create a personal Github account and fork the repository.